TempleEight/spec-golang/K8s-DEPLOYMENT.md

 First, a Kubernetes cluster is required to deploy to.
 Instructions aren't provided here for production ready clusters, see the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/) for that.

-For local development, it's reccomended to use [Minikube](https://github.com/kubernetes/minikube).
+For local development, it's recommended to use [Minikube](https://github.com/kubernetes/minikube).
 Follow the instructions to get it set up.

 You can start the minikube deaemon with: `minikube start --vm-driver=virtualbox` (assuming you're using the virtualbox backend).